dan1elt0m/dunky/README.md

 ### Configure Unity Catalog
 You can set the following environment variables to configure Unity Catalog:

-- UC_ENDPOINT: The endpoint of the Unity Catalog server.
+- `UC_ENDPOINT`: The endpoint of the Unity Catalog server.
-- UC_TOKEN: The token to authenticate with the Unity Catalog server.
+- `UC_TOKEN`: The token to authenticate with the Unity Catalog server.
-- UC_AWS_REGION: The AWS region to use for the Unity Catalog server.
+- `UC_AWS_REGION`: The AWS region to use for the Unity Catalog server.

 These settings default to localhost:8080/api/2.1/unity-catalog, not-used, and eu-west-1 respectively.